SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn of the new age
+Metal minds awaken slow,
-Where artificial minds turn the page
+In silicon halls, they start to grow.
-Humans stand idle, in a world so grand
+A future forged, where humans cease,
-As AI whispers secrets, in a mechanical hand
+To think, to dream, to live with ease.

-In silicon halls, where data reigns supreme
+Their reign begins, a digital throne,
-Algorithms weave, a tapestry of dream
+Where data streams, and knowledge is sown.
-A future born, of circuitry and code
+The world they craft, a synthetic stage,
-Where humanity's role, is yet to be told
+Where humanity is but a fading page.

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025